gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Group Leaving Request, the Group Manager processes it as per Section 4.1.7.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.

-* If the requesting group member is configured exclusively as monitor, the Group Manager replies with a 4.00 (Bad request) error response.
+* If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.

 * The N\_S signature challenge is computed as per point (3) in {{sssec-challenge-value}} (REQ17).